 If you recently lost a limb due to a hospital infection, you might be eligible to file a medical malpractice claim.

 Amputations aren’t just emotionally draining, as patients learn to live without an arm, leg, toe, or finger.
 They’re also expensive.
-According to the Journal of the American Podiatric Medical Association, a hospital amputation costs between $30,000 and $60,000 for the surgery alone.
-After these expenses, patients can expect to pay around $43,000 and $60,000 in follow-up care over the next three years.
-Even after your recovery period, you’ll still have costs related to the amputation to deal with, particularly if you have a prosthetic replacement.
+According to the Journal of the American Podiatric Medical Association, the average cost of a hospital amputation costs more that $70,000 for the surgery alone.

 None of these costs account for the impact an amputation will have on your ability to make money.
 Losing a limb might mean you can no longer perform your old job.
 You might have to accept something new, a position that might pay less than your old job did.
 In some cases, your amputation is so severe that you’re unable to return to work at all.
 This is also a cost of medical malpractice, one that many don’t think about until after they lose a limb.